nikolaia/webspeeddate/README.md

 Group webchat using Node.js

-Use npm install in root to install dependencies.
+Use "npm install" in root folder to install dependencies.

+Use "node webspeeddate.js" in root folder to launch server.